mads-byte/calculator/README.md

 - Any otherwise invalid expressions (i.e; "4++--/*-=")

 ## Operators that are not on the calculator but are permitted:
-Double asterisks (**) are permitted for exponentiation The modulo operator (%) is permitted but only available from the keyboard
+- Double asterisks (**) are permitted for exponentiation
+- The modulo operator (%) is permitted but only available from the keyboard
+- Parentheses are permitted but only available from the keyboard

 ## You may enter input by:
 - Using the keyboard while input box is in focus